qxsch/ChatBot/README.md

 Extremely unstable POC ;-)

+ * Multiple BotRules are supported
+   * BotRule
+     `Runs a delegate / Extend this rule to create custom ones`
+   * ConditionBotRule
+     `Runs nested Rules, in case conditions are satisfied`
+   * PowershellBotRule
+     `Uses the pwoershell`
+   * RandomAnswersBotRule
+     `Generates a random answer`
+   * ReplacementBotRule
+     `Returns a answer, that contains words from the previous conversations, and can also be used to learn something`
-Supported Conversation types:
+ * Supported Conversation types:
    * Console Conversations
    * Lync Conversations
    * Text-To-Speech & Speech-Recognition Conversations
    * Any other Conversation, that implements the ChatSessionInterface

-Supports Bot-Definition from:
+ * Supports Bot-Definition from:
    * XML
    * C#/.NET/Powershell
    * or any mixture of it

 Checkout the example